 Read more about coronavirus and Universal Credit.

-In return for getting Universal Credit, you will be expected to do things like look or prepare for work.
 What is asked of you will depend on your situation, and will be recorded in your Claimant Commitment

 If you fail to do what you have agreed in your Claimant Commitment without good reason, your Universal Credit payments may be reduced for a set period.
 This is known as a sanction.